007 first strapped on an Omega watch in 1997. Since then the once-ailing franchise has gone from strength to strength. Coincidence?

 Ordinary?
 Now this is not the place and I’m not the man to referee a handbags-at-dawn Omega/Rolex stand-off.
 So let’s look instead at that first Bond movie, Dr No, when Rolex were approached to supply a timepiece – nice bit of product placement – and declined to offer one to a going-nowhere British film based on the sort of paperbacks you’d buy from a railway station.
 So the Submariner you see on Sean Connery’s wrist is the one that belonged to the film’s producer, Cubby Broccoli.

 Connery’s borrowing didn’t end there though.
-A working class lad by birth who’d spent time in the Navy, worked as a milkman, done a fair bit of bodybuilding, Connery certainly filled out that Lanvin shirt and that single-button Anthony Price dinner suit (Brits were resistant to the term “tuxedo”) he is first seen in.
-The one he’s wearing when utters his signature “Bond.
+A working class lad by birth who’d spent time in the Navy, worked as a milkman, done a fair bit of bodybuilding, he certainly filled out that Lanvin shirt and that single-button Anthony Price dinner suit (Brits were resistant to the term “tuxedo”) he is first seen in.
+The one he’s wearing when utters the “Bond.
 James Bond” line for the first time ever.
 As for the rest of his performance, it’s a beautifully wrought almost-impersonation of the film’s ladykiller director, Terence Young – a son of the Empire, public school, Cambridge, Irish Guards – the drawl, the semi-smirk, the whole effortless entitlement-shtick of the born to rule.

 “Terence Young was James Bond” is how Bond expert Robert Cotton once put it.
 But it’s also true that Connery internalised an awful lot of Bond’s (ie Young’s) mannerisms.
 Then the wind changed and they stuck.
 Through Connery’s long career if you looked at him to catch a reminder of the boy from the wrong side of the tracks, he was hard to see.
 If you looked for traces of James Bond, there he was – in The Untouchables, The Rock or playing Indiana Jones’s dad – greyer, balder but still 007.